ShomaJPN/PreventMountVolume/README.md

 ## Overview
 This Bash ShellScripts help to prevent (or control) mounting of external volumes.
-According to the organization's policy, this script could be designed to prevent certain external disk connections, e.g. USB thumb drive.
+According to the organization's policy, this script can be designed to prevent certain external disk connections, e.g. USB thumb drive.

 ## Description
 Simple implementaion because it uses launchd's StartOnMount trigger.